bibliodrone/p4_e15/readme.md

 ## Code style divergences
 There may be a few inconsistencies in the use of single or double quotes.
 After reading the issues forum post about the quirks of how single-quoted strings are handled, I've decided to use double quotes from now on (except for nesting purposes, of course).

 the nu HTML checker is still showing a warning for my page (shown below), but I've decided it is OK to leave for now.
-I will do a bit of research into what "using a polyfill" would entail
+I will do a bit of research into what "using a polyfill" would entail.

 `Warning: The date input type is not supported in all browsers.
 Please be sure to test, and consider using a polyfill.
 From line 32, column 17; to line 32, column 82